These easy Crockpot Pork Chops, made with mushroom soup, create a delicious sauce right in the crock pot!

 - Cook on LOW for 4–5 hours.
 The pork chops are done when the meat is easily cut with a fork and falls off the bone.

-- Serve over rice or egg noodles.
+- Serve over rice, egg noodles, or mashed potatoes.